 Air fryer baby potatoes are a great choice when you’re craving a salty, savoury side dish but want a healthier option with less oil.
 They’re crispy, filling and comforting- everything that you need from a side of carbs!

 Instead of deep frying these potatoes, you’re cooking them in the air fryer.
 This way, you can make an easy low-calorie potato recipe in the comfort of your home.

 You can use a few varieties of fresh potatoes for these air fryer potatoes.
 I recommend avoiding waxy types, as they will not become crispy while cooking.
-I love new potatoes as they require minimal prep – we can leave the skin on and simply slice them in half (or quarters for larger pieces).
+I love baby potatoes as they require minimal prep – we can leave the skin on and simply slice them in half (or quarters for larger pieces).

-This secret ingredient is the best way to get crispy air fry potato cubes.
+This secret ingredient is the best way to get crispy air fryer mini potatoes.

 Using chives is a great way to add freshness and a pop of colour to the recipe.
 They add a delicious onion and garlic flavour to recipes.

 Rapeseed oil is my favourite type of oil to use in recipes with a high heat due to it’s smoke point and affordability.
 If you have another oil on hand, like olive oil, you can use that instead.

 See the recipe card for full information on ingredients and quantities.